Level 3 BTEC 90 Credit Diploma in Graphic Design

 What qualifications do I need?

-4 GCSEs at grade A* - C or equivalent (including GCSE English).
+5 GCSEs grades A* - C or grades 9 – 4 or equivalent, including GCSE English Language.
 You will also need to present a satisfactory portfolio.
 This could include sketchbooks, photography, illustrations or digital work.

 What does it include?